Cryptosporidium/Giardia

 (Detection and enumeration of Cryptosporidium and Giardia

 EPA Method 1623.1 - Method 1623.1 (EPA 816-R-12-001, Jan.
-2012) is a recent and relatively minor modification to Method 1623, which is intended to aid recovery of protozoa from challenging water matrices.
-Method 1623.1 incorporates a sodium hexametaphospate rinse into the elution step and an extra pellet wash into the immunomagnetic separation procedure (in addition to other administrative changes); sample collection and submission protocols remain unchanged.
+2012) is a relatively minor modification to Method 1623, which is intended to aid recovery of protozoa from challenging water matrices.
+Method 1623.1 incorporates a sodium hexametaphosphate rinse into the elution step and an extra pellet wash into the immunomagnetic separation procedure (in addition to other administrative changes); sample collection and submission protocols remain unchanged.